-- Overall trajectories for CO2 emissions are positive across the whole area. - Average estimated emissions for residential properties are falling and houses are becoming more energy efficient, overall increases in dwelling stock mean that overall district CO2 levels for residential emissions are increasing. - Renewable energy generation, both in overall terms and on Council Estate is increasing, however these increases are below target.
-Initial progress on solar on council buildings has been made, but further options and decision making is required in relation to the provision of larger sites to meet the target. - Percentages of household waste being reused, recycled, composted, or removed remains well above target of 80% and is currently at 96%.
+- Whilst trajectories for CO2 emissions are positive and houses are becoming more energy efficient, overall increases in dwelling stock mean that overall district CO2 levels for residential emissions are increasing. - Renewable energy generation, both in overall terms and on Council Estate is increasing, however these increases are below target.
+Initial progress on solar on council buildings has been made, but further options and decision making is required in relation to the provision of larger sites to meet the target. - Percentages of household waste being reused, recycled, composted, or removed remains well above target at 96%. - Nature recovery and road transport indicators are still in development.